Helpmonks/docs/docs/api/syntax.md

 # Query Syntax for the Helpmonks API

 Helpmonks utilizes the MongoDB database together with the Mongoose ORM framework.
 Thus, the Helpmonks API exposes the Mongoose query syntax directly.
-For you this means that you have the full query syntax to your disposel with the Helpmonks API.
+For you this means that you have the full query syntax to your disposal with the Helpmonks API.

 If you are not familiar with the MongoDB query syntax we recommend a quick read of the [comparison between SQL queries and MongoDB queries](http://docs.mongodb.org/manual/reference/sql-comparison/index.html).